QbiXibQ/FBHealBox_Vanilla/README.md

 Everything in the chain is a candidate, and the one with the smallest expected heal that still covers the need wins.
 Nothing that heals more than the rank you assigned is ever picked, so the button never gets stronger, only cheaper.
 Note that this can change the cast time: for a small deficit a Greater Heal click may become Lesser Heal, and a Holy Light click may become Flash of Light.
 Group heals (Prayer of Healing, Chain Heal), HoTs, shields and cooldown spells (Holy Shock, Lay on Hands) are never part of a chain.

-`/fbp smartcross` turns the chain switching off and on.
-With it off, Smart Healing stays on the assigned spell and only lowers its rank, exactly as in 1.4.4.3.
+The *Smartcross* switch on the *Buttons* tab turns chain switching off and on, `/fbp smartcross` does the same from chat.
+With it off, Smart Healing stays on the assigned spell and only lowers its rank, the way it worked before 1.4.4.3.
 The chains live in `FBHealChains` near the Smart Healing code and can be edited freely; spells you do not want swapped simply come out of the list.
 Downsides: the estimate ignores crits, and with burst damage or when you want to overheal on purpose (a tank before a big hit) the lower rank can fall short.
 Leave it off whenever overhealing is what you want. `/fbp debug` prints every decision, `/fbp` shows the state.

 **Cooldowns.** Every button shows the usual cooldown sweep for its spell.
 The global cooldown is not shown (`FBCD_MIN_DURATION`).
 Option *Cooldowns on buttons*.